-Species of conservation significance recorded from this park include one bird species, Table 2.
+Species of conservation significance recorded from this park include four plant, two bird and one reptile species, Table 2.

 Cultural heritage

 All protected areas are recognised as cultural landscapes and Aboriginal people see themselves as inextricably linked to country both spiritually and physically.
 Although cultural records on physical artefacts and sites of spiritual significance are not well documented for this area, all proposed activities need to meet duty of care requirements under the Aboriginal Cultural Heritage Act 2003.
 Non-indigenous historic places will be managed in accordance with the Queensland Heritage Act 1992.